CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 [inside ROOT command prompt]: TBrowser b
 ```

-After clicking through a few plots, can you identify which are the main backgrounds?
+After clicking through a few plots, can you identify which are the
+main backgrounds?

-<b style='color:red'>Question 1: What is the main background in events with low missing transverse momentum, MHT?</b>
+<b style='color:red'>Question 1: What is the main background in
+  events with low missing transverse momentum, MHT?</b>

-<b style='color:red'>Question 2: What is the main background in events with at least 2 b-tagged jets?</b>
+<b style='color:red'>Question 2: What is the main background in
+  events with at least 2 b-tagged jets?</b>

 ## 3.)
 Skimming events (with signal)

-We'd like to overlay some signal distributions onto these plots, but there are currently no skims for the signal.
-Have a look in the pre-made pyroot script to skim signal events, tools/SkimTreeMaker.py, and after a quick glance, run the script:
+We'd like to overlay some signal distributions onto these plots,
+but there are currently no skims for the signal.
+Have a look
+in the pre-made pyroot script to skim signal events,
+tools/SkimTreeMaker.py, and after a quick glance, run the script:

 ```
 python tools/SkimTreeMaker.py /nfs/dust/cms/user/beinsam/CMSDAS2018b/Ntuples/g1800_chi1400_27_200970_step4_30.root
 ```

-Create a directory called signal for the new file, move the file into Signal/ and re-run the plot maker:
+Create a directory called Signal for the new file, move the new file into Signal/
+and re-run the plot maker:

 ```
 mkdir Signal